shubhamk54/react-draft-produxiom/README.md

 ## Installing

-The package can be installed from npm `react-draft-wysiwyg`
+The package can be installed from npm `react-draft-produxiom`

 ```
-$ npm install --save react-draft-wysiwyg draft-js
+$ npm install --save react-draft-produxiom draft-js
 ```

 ## Getting started